usnistgov/ndntdump/README.md

 ## Address Anonymization

 To ensure privacy compliance, ndntdump anonymizes IP and MAC addresses before output files are written.
-IPv4 address keeps its leading 24 bits; IPv6 address keeps its leading 48 bits; MAC address keeps its leading 48 bits.
+IPv4 address keeps its leading 24 bits; IPv6 address keeps its leading 48 bits; MAC address keeps its leading 24 bits.
 Lower bits are XOR'ed with a random value, which is consistent in each run, so that the same original address yields the same anonymized address.

 For WebSocket traffic, HTTP request header `X-Forwarded-For` may contain full client address.
 This address is anonymized by changing the lower bits to zeros.

+All IP addresses are anonymized by default.
 Set IP subnets that should not be anonymized in `--keep-ip` flag (repeatable).
-This should be set to subnets used by the network routers, so that it is easier to identify router-to-router traffic.
+This may be set to subnets used by the network routers, to make it easier to identify router-to-router traffic.
 A side effect is that it would expose non-router IP addresses within the same subnets.

 MAC address anonymization is enabled by default.